 In any business, short-term variations in performance are bound to happen and if the investor does not ignore them, then she might end up selling some great investment at the most inopportune time.
 Such times of temporary suboptimal performance are the best times to increase investments in stocks.

 2) Government starts interfering with pricing policy and profitability:

 Another profound thought which influences the decision of when to sell stocks is the situation when any company is not able to price its products freely.

 A business should be able to earn the maximum return on its assets, which it can while facing the competitive pressures.
 An investor should be wary of investing in companies where the government decides the pricing of products or puts a cap on the profitability of the companies.
 However, if the investor finds that any company in her portfolio, which was earlier not exposed to such government regulation, has now come under such rules, then she should consider selling the stocks of this company.

 Gujarat State Petronet Limited and Indraprastha Gas Limited faced such a situation in 2012, when the regulator, Petroleum and Natural Gas Regulatory Board, restricted their profitability.

 Most of the times regulated profitability environment leads to sub-optimal returns for investors.
 Therefore, she should sell such stocks irrespective of her investment being in profit or loss.

-A small cap glass manufacturer Haldyn Glass Limited faced such a situation in Sept-Oct 2014, when Petroleumand Natural Gas Regulatory Board (PNGRB) decided to cut supply of natural gas to many companies in Gujarat including Haldyn Glass Limited.
+A small-cap glass manufacturer Haldyn Glass Limited faced such a situation in Sept-Oct 2014 when Petroleumand Natural Gas Regulatory Board (PNGRB) decided to cut the supply of natural gas to many companies in Gujarat including Haldyn Glass Limited.